Abhishek-Mali-Personal/gqlgen-demo-example/README.md

 autobind:
  - "example/models"
 ```
-This will bind our custom created models with graphql model in short turining autobind on searches for the models in  the specified directory
+This will bind our custom created models with graphql model in short turning autobind on searches for the models in  the specified directory

 2. After updating auto bind we need to bind grqphqls models with custom models created in golang so we will update below models line for linking models also keep it in mind that we will be creating custom resolvers for all models so we will add resolvers true for all models.